Alice Sebold: The Lovely Bones

 Once Lucky was finished, Sebold was able to complete her novel, Monsters.
 She sent the manuscript to her mentor, Wilton Barnhardt, who passed it to his agent.
 The work was eventually published as The Lovely Bones in 2002.
 It is the story of a teenage girl who is raped and murdered at age 14.
 In an interview with Publishers Weekly, Sebold said, "I was motivated to write about violence because I believe it's not unusual.
 I see it as just a part of life, and I think we get in trouble when we separate people who've experienced it from those who haven't.
 Though it's a horrible experience, it's not as if violence hasn't affected many of us."

 A reviewer for the Houston Chronicle described the novel as "a disturbing story, full of horror and confusion and deep, bone-weary sadness.
 And yet it reflects a moving, passionate interest in and love for ordinary life at its most wonderful, and most awful, even at its most mundane."
 A reviewer for The New York Times wrote that Sebold had "the ability to capture both the ordinary and the extraordinary, the banal and the horrific, in lyrical, unsentimental prose".
 The Lovely Bones remained on The New York Times Best Seller list for over one year and by 2007, had sold over ten million copies worldwide.
+In The Guardian, Philip Hensher called it "a slick, overpoweringly saccharine and unfeeling exercise in sentiment and whimsy."

 In 2009, it was adapted into a film of the same name by Peter Jackson, starring Saoirse Ronan, Susan Sarandon, Stanley Tucci, Mark Wahlberg, and Rachel Weisz.